Plan9-Archive/antshill/doc/livecd.md

 ANTS is compatible with the standard 9front fileservers, but restores the option of installing fossil and venti because fossil rootscores offer a powerful mechanism for efficiently working with multiple root filesystems.
 Fossil is generally considered less reliable than the other fileservers, so if you do choose to use Fossil, make sure to have a good backup system for your data.
 ANTS includes some tools for assisting with replicating data between Venti servers and managing rootscore archives.
 See man ventiprog for usage example.

-* Install process lets you add a password to plan9.ini to setup boot/admin namespace access
+* Install process adds a password to plan9.ini to setup remote access

 The only additional step in the installer, pwsetup, either adds a value to plan9.ini to provide a password for access to the independent admin namespace.
-This option does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060.
+This option does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060 or the standard namespace on port 17019.
 There is also an option to configure the system as a full cpu/auth server which means no gui/rio by default.
 The cpu option also means that the console shell is running in the boot/admin namespace.
 You can start rio with the command

 	gui